-Karen Clarke is Vice Chair of Citizens Advice Manchester (CAM).
+Karen Clarke is Vice Chair of Citizens Advice Manchester (CAM) and the Chair of the HR sub-committee.
 She was a senior lecturer in Social Policy at Manchester University and before that she worked as a researcher at the Equal Opportunities Commission.
 She was involved for many years with the Pankhurst Centre, as Chair of The Pankhurst Trust, and she has also been a school governor.
 Before becoming a Trustee she worked with CAM for two years as a research and campaigns volunteer.

 Martin Singer - Treasurer

 Martin Singer is Treasurer of Citizens Advice Manchester.
-After working in industry and Further Education, I worked in the general area of Charity Finance for 35 years, including my last job as Finance Manger for Manchester Mind for 18 years until I retired recently from paid work.
-My interests are in Alternative Economics, such as the pressure group Positive Money, Chorlton Philosophy Group, English History, Music, Classic Cars and Bikes and being Grandad.
+After working in industry and Further Education, he worked in the general area of Charity Finance for 35 years.
+This includes his last job as Finance Manger for Manchester Mind for 18 years until he retired recently from paid work.
+Martin's interests are in Alternative Economics, such as the pressure group Positive Money, Chorlton Philosophy Group, English History, Music, Classic Cars and Bikes and being a Grandad.

-Appointed to the Trustee Board at Citizens Advice Manchester in 2017, Beverly has worked as a Business and IT Consultant for a number of multi-national organisations and, as an independent consultant and coach, has worked on a diverse range of projects across the private, public and voluntary sectors.
+Appointed to the Trustee Board at Citizens Advice Manchester in 2017 and now the Chair of the Business Development and Research & Campaigns Committee, Beverly has worked as a Business and IT Consultant for a number of multi-national organisations and, as an independent consultant and coach, has worked on a diverse range of projects across the private, public and voluntary sectors.
 Her background is in large scale IT Transformation, Strategic Client Management, Sales Operations and Programme Assurance and she has been a Vice President and Senior Executive in Capgemini, IBM and Fujitsu Services.
 She has been particularly involved over the last 20 years in the Welfare Sector and is most interested in the role today's digital transformation can play in helping deliver support and independence to the most vulnerable in society.

 Holly Markin has worked in Human Resources for over 20 years in a range of large organisations in both the private and public sector.
 In recent years she has also trained as a psychotherapist and works in both private practice and with AnxietyUK, a Manchester based charity.
 She has been a Trustee with CAM for the last 12 months and really enjoys working with an organisation that actively supports so many people through difficult times.